umgbhalla/dotfiles/README.md

   ```

 - Disable bluetooth if you don't use it.
 This is tricky since it is enabled by default in the
   kernel and cannot easily be disabled at boot time.
-You can choose between two options:
-  - Disable bluetooth at login time:

-    Run `kldunload ng_ubt.ko` in `$HOME/.profile` to unload the module on login.
-However, I
-    recommend against this solution because it runs the module before the any user has logged
-    in, causing unnecessary power consumption and scanning.
-  - Disable bluetooth at boot by moving the module:

-    This is a more "hacky" approach but I prefer this approach because it ensures that the
-    kernel will never be loaded unless you intentionally choose for it to be loaded.
+However, there is a hacky solution for
+  kernel module loading:
     ```
     mv /boot/kernel/ng_ubt.ko /boot/kernel/ng_ubt.ko.blacklisted
     ```